Frequently Asked Questions

 As a business owner, will this take up a lot of my time which I already don’t have ?

 No, the process runs with very little input from yourself, no forms or public speaking.
-Everything is arranged through a representative who’ll visit at a convenient time answering any questions you or your colleagues may have.
+Everything is arranged through a representative who’ll contact you at a convenient time answering any questions you or your colleagues may have.

 I don’t want to bother my customers to vote, do I have to ?